liangzheng816/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 Selecting the source URL link on the scan list page prompts you to the scan result dashboard.
 The dashboard presents the overview information of site inventory and potential migration risks.

-Scroll down below inventory numbers, you can see breakdown by content types and risk types.
+Scroll down to inventory numbers and you can see a breakdown by content types and risk types.
 An excel report can be downloaded for you to do deeper analysis.

 - [Scan and assess a SharePoint Server site with SPMT](/sharepointmigration/spmt-scan)
 - [SharePoint Migration Tool (SPMT) scan assessment error codes](/sharepointmigration/spmt-scan-risk-codes)